Off the Beaten Path in Naples

-Use this page as a starting point for a Naples walking tour, a free self-guided route, or the Roamee app for Naples.
+Use this page as a starting point for a Naples walking tour, a free route, or the Roamee app for Naples.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Naples for the well-known food and history attractions, but the most memorable moments happen off the main path.
-Side streets one block from Spaccanapoli and the historic center, residential quarters, quiet courtyards — these are the parts of Naples that feel genuine.
+Side streets one block from Naples National Archaeological Museum, residential quarters, quiet courtyards — these are the parts of Naples that feel genuine.
 Places like Cappella Sansevero and Cimitero delle Fontanelle are the kind of spots locals would actually recommend.

 Keep your belongings close in crowded areas and watch for scooters on narrow streets — Naples is safe but spirited, and traffic rules are treated as suggestions.